arunima-patra/ReadMe/README.md

 Hi!
 I’m **Arunima Patra**, currently pursuing my **Bachelor of Technology in Computer Science & Engineering** at IEM, Kolkata.
 With a passion for artificial intelligence and problem-solving, I’ve been actively involved in developing cutting-edge projects in medical imaging, legal assistant bots, and more.
 I'm also an enthusiastic open-source contributor and love to engage with new technologies.

+I have a strong foundation in **Artificial Intelligence**, with a focus on developing AI-driven solutions for healthcare and legal domains.
+My expertise spans **Full-Stack Development**, where I build dynamic, responsive web applications using technologies like **React**, **JavaScript**, and **Python**.
+In addition, I specialize in **multimodal AI models** particularly for medical imaging projects.
+Throughout my journey, I have also honed my **project management and leadership** skills, successfully leading teams in various hackathons and academic projects, driving innovation and problem-solving.

 - 🌍 Based in Kolkata, India
 - 🎓 Studying at IEM, Kolkata (2021 – 2025)
 - 🎉 SIH’23 Winner, SIH'22 Finalist